 Before determining the extent to which goodwill was impaired, we evaluated whether impaired assets existed within the Advanced Communications reporting unit.
 Accordingly, we assessed whether current assets, such as inventories, were impaired and then whether long-lived assets, including property, equipment and intangible assets, were impaired.
 To perform this test, we determined that the long-lived asset group is the Advanced Communications reporting unit, which provides the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
 Since the asset group is at the reporting unit level, goodwill before considering the effects of possible impairment is included in the recoverability test.
 For purposes of testing recoverability for an asset group, we identified core technology as the primary asset within the long-lived asset group and used its remaining useful life of five years over which we estimated undiscounted future cash flows.
 The result of the recoverability test indicated that undiscounted cash flows were less than the carrying value of the asset group, which required us to determine the fair value of the asset group.
-We considered the principles behind the highest and best use of the assets and liabilities within the asset group.
-The asset group is fair value was determined using an income approach, which serves as the basis for recognizing and measuring the impairment loss.
+We considered the principles behind the highest and best use of the asset group and determined that a market participant would determine the fair value of the individual long-lived assets in the asset group in combination with the other assets and liabilities within the asset group.
+The asset group's fair value was determined using an income approach, which serves as the basis for recognizing and measuring the impairment loss.
 To allocate the impairment loss, we also considered the individual long-lived assets fair values in order to ensure the carrying values of these assets were not reduced below its fair values.